christosgalano/WordPress-on-Azure/docs/Part-1-Architecture.md

 # WordPress on Azure: Part 1 - Architecture

 Hello, fellow Azure enthusiasts!
-In today’s blog post, we look into the WordPress-on-Azure architecture.
+In today’s blog post, we look into the Azure architecture of our WordPress deployment.

 ![Infrastructure](../images/infrastructure.jpg)